winslowdibona/WDPopup/README.md

 let popup = WDPopup(title: "Login", textFields: [emailTextField, passwordTextField], actions: [cancelAction, loginAction]) popup.present()
 ````
+More examples can be found in the Example Project.

 ####WDPopupTextField Appearance Attributes
 All of these have default values but you can customize as you like before presenting the popup